rsvim/rsvim.github.io/docs/manual/configuration/simple_package.md

 syntax.hello("Rsvim!");
 ```

-Rsvim will look for the `syntax` package in its config home by the directory name, and resolves the entry script path.
+Rsvim will look for the `"syntax"` package in its config home by the directory name `syntax`, and resolves the entry script path.

 In this example, the `"syntax"` specifier is resolved to the `syntax/index.js` file.
 Without a `package.json`, a package by default tries to find `index.js` or `index.ts` as its package entry.